PowerShell/PowerShell/test/tools/WebListener/README.md

 dotnet WebListener.dll ServerCert.pfx password 8083 8084
 ```

-The test site can then be accessed via `https://localhost:8084/`.
+The test site can then be accessed via `http://localhost:8083/` or `https://localhost:8084/`.

 The `WebListener.dll` takes 4 arguments: